 In 2018, Facebook acknowledged my work and named me one of the world’s most meaningful community leaders, awarding me a Fellowship.

 In 2019, I signed a publishing contract with Penguin RandomHouse.

-In 2020, I received charity status for Parenting Mental Health and we supported over 20,000 families around the world to cope better with the challenges of poor mental health.
-My book ‘Never Let Go’ was published and I was also honoured to win the Digital Mother of the Year award.
+In 2020, I received charity status for Parenting Mental Health and we supported over 26,000 families around the world to cope better with the challenges of poor mental health.
+My book ‘Never Let Go – How to Parent Your Child Through Mental Illness’ was published and I was also honoured to win the Digital Mother of the Year award.

 Can you help me, or can I help you?

-Get in touch if you think we should speak, or if you’d like to discuss Parenting Mental Health, community consulting, speaking opportunities, or other creative collaborations.
+Get in touch if you think we should speak, or if you’d like to discuss Parenting Mental Health, Partnering not Parenting, speaking opportunities, community consulting or other creative collaborations.

 Or changing the world.
 I’m always up for a chat about that!